2023–2025 Sundhnúkur eruptions: March 2024 earthquakes

 An earthquake swarm on 2 March 2024 was interpreted as a magma intrusion that did not reach the surface.
 Modeling calculations indicated that the magma intrusion was approximately 3 km long, extending from Stóra-Skógfell /is/ to Hagafell.
-The magma within this intrusion lied at a depth of 1.2 km at its shallowest point, reaching down to about 3.9 km.
+The magma within this intrusion lay at a depth of 1.2 km at its shallowest point, reaching down to about 3.9 km.
 The calculations estimated that approximately 1.3 e6m3 of magma flowed into Sundhnúksgígar during the magma transfer, significantly less than previous events where it was estimated that around 10 e6m3 had flowed from Svartsengi into the craters.
-Before the intrusion, about 9 e6m3 had accumulated in the chamber under Svartsengi.
+Before the intrusion, about 8 e6m3 had accumulated in the chamber under Svartsengi.
 Magma typically seeks the path of least resistance to the surface, and it is challenging to ascertain what prevented this during the event.
 Potential obstacles in the magma's path, insufficient volume, or pressure to open a fissure vent, or a combination of these factors could have played a role.
 The magma intrusion behaved differently from previous transfers, warranting further investigation to enhance understanding of the nature of such events in the area and to anticipate future developments.